collin0613/Ball-Knowledge-CS546/README.md

 To run the project:
 1. Install the dependencies "npm i"
-2. Run the server "npm run start" and navigate to localhost:3000
+2. Run the server "npm start" and navigate to localhost:3000